 Arkansas wants CPA candidates to have one year of experience in accounting, attest, financial advising, management advising, or tax consulting.

 The California board expects one year in accounting in the public, private, government, or private industry sector.
-In addition, your experience must include accounting, attest, compilation, management and financial advisory, tax, or consulting skills.
+In addition, your experience can a wide range of services, such as those that involve accounting, attest, consulting, financial advisory, management advisory, or tax skills.

 In the District of Columbia, you’ll need at least 2,000 hours that are completed in no less than 1 year and no more than 3 years.
 Furthermore, that experience must be verified by a licensed CPA.
 Plus, that experience can be in government, industry, academia, or public practice.